Here is a rudimentary photo essay of my journey around the British Isles by folding bike (for your enjoyment...)

 We, individually, are the best judge of that.
 Most people reading this will probably be much more competent than me, so I urge you to go, and keep going - it's a fine world for wandering.

-As a final note - if you found this interesting and are keen on this type of low budget/low- maintenance adventuring, then let me direct you to the superb microadventure project of Alastair Humphreys - small, short, close to home adventures for anyone and everyone.
+If you found this interesting and are keen on this type of low budget/low-maintenance adventuring, then let me direct you to the superb microadventure project of Alastair Humphreys - small, short, close to home adventures for anyone and everyone.
 An excellent and succinct call to arms and instruction manual for how to get out there.